Chromaticity Color Spaces#

 float3 Chromaticity = saturate(Color / SumRGB);

-// Prevents undefined behavior happens when you divide by 0
+// Prevents undefined behavior when dividing by 0.

 return Chromaticity;